Alii2121/DevOps_CI-CD_On_EKS/README.md

 ## What Can Be Improved Upon?

-#### Using GitOps Approach would be a huge improvement:
+#### Using `GitOps` Approach would be a huge improvement:
-- Create an IAM policy with the necessary permissions for Argo CD.
+- Create an IAM policy with the necessary permissions for ArgoCD.
 The policy should allow read/write access to the Kubernetes API server.
 - Create an IAM role and attach the policy to the role.
 - Update the Kubernetes ConfigMap to include the IAM role.
 - Install ArgoCD CLI on the Bastion Host